How to Add More Categories to Your KDP Book

 Why doesn't my book show up in the category I selected?

-Amazon sometimes takes a few days to update category assignments.
-If it's been more than 72 hours and your book still isn't appearing, contact KDP Support with your ASIN and the specific category path.
+Amazon sometimes takes 24 to 72 hours to update category assignments after you set them in the dashboard.
+If it's been longer and your selected category still isn't showing, double-check the pick in your KDP Bookshelf and re-save it.
 Occasionally, Amazon's algorithm overrides your selection if it determines the category isn't relevant to your book's content and metadata.

 What's the difference between BISAC categories and Amazon browse nodes?

 BISAC codes are an industry-standard classification system used by publishers and bookstores.
 Amazon browse nodes are Amazon's own internal category system.
 They overlap in many places, but Amazon has categories that don't exist in BISAC, and vice versa.
-When requesting categories from KDP Support, browse node paths or IDs tend to be more precise and reliable than BISAC codes.
+In the KDP dashboard you pick from Amazon's own category list directly, so you don't need to translate BISAC codes into browse nodes yourself.

 Do KDP categories affect book sales?